ScootDoctor/ScootDoctor.github.io/README.md

 - ✔ Locally owned & operated
 - ✔ Straightforward pricing
 - ✔ No upselling, no nonsense
 - ✔ Quick turnaround times
-- ✔ Real mechanical experience

 ---
+## Prices
+- All diagnoistics start at $20/hr
+- Regular service runs at a flat fee of 25 dollars, not including oils/filters
+- Larger repairs are subject to differnt pricing depending on make and model of the vehicle, call for more specific details
 ## 📍 Location

-Based in **Gainesville, FL**
+Based in **Gainesville, FL**, but we come to **YOU**.
-Service available by appointment.
+For 2 wheel repairs we will come to you and pick up the unit.
+For large vehicle reapirs, we will either come to you for service, or ask you bring your vehicle to our hub.

 ---

 ## 📞 Contact

-📧 Email: *your-email@example.com*
+📧 Email: *thescootdoctor@gmail.com*
-📱 Phone/Text: *(XXX) XXX-XXXX*
+📱 Phone/Text: *(352) 574-3286*

 > Reach out for quotes, availability, or general questions.